Hohenneuffen Castle: The Three-States-Conference

 During the Allied occupation of Germany following the end of World War II, the military governments of the American and French occupation zones founded three states in their zones in 1946 and 1947: Württemberg-Baden in the American zone, Württemberg-Hohenzollern and Baden in the French occupation zone.
-When it became known that a constitution was being worked out for West Germany, a number of politician took the initiative to merge the three south-western states.
+When it became known that a constitution was being worked out for West Germany, a number of politicians took the initiative to merge the three south-western states.
 The prime minister of Württemberg-Baden, Reinhold Maier, invited the governments of the three states to a conference which took place on 2 August 1948 at Hohenneuffen Castle.
 His idea was to bring the governments closer together in order to prepare for the formation of a new state in the southwest of Germany.
 The delegation from Baden was headed by Leo Wohleb, an uncompromising advocate of the restoration of the former Baden.
 Württemberg-Hohenzollern was represented by its home secretary, Viktor Renner.
 Maier had chosen the place for the conference with care.
 The wide view from the top of the mountain, particularly onto the border of the occupation zones which ran between the district of Reutlingen and the then district of Nürtingen, was meant to impress the delegates.
 Secluded from their respective governmental apparatus and the public, the participants were supposed to be able to engage in discussions without any disturbances.
 However, no agreement was reached at the end of the conference.
 Nevertheless, it marked the beginning of the process which led to the formation of the so-called Southwest State in 1952: Baden-Württemberg.